tumble1999/savaslabs.github.io/_posts/2016-06-20-user-testing.md

 ### Google analytics

 Reviewing Google analytics is a great first step towards focusing user testing on the aspects of the site that are causing the most issues.
+If a client doesn't already have Google analytics installed, we can help set this up.

 Viewing the analytics interface for the first time can be a bit overwhelming, so I'll review some terminology and some of the points on which I like to focus for the purposes of usability testing.

 ##### Terminology